8go/matrix-commander/README.md

                         multiple room aliases to their corresponding room ids.
                         Provide one or multiple room aliases.
 A room alias looks like this: '#someRoomAlias:matrix.example.org'.
-                        Short aliases like this '#someRoomAlias' are also accepted.
-In case of a short alias, the homeserver from the default room of matrix-commander (as found in credentials file) will be automatically appended.
+                        Short aliases like 'someRoomAlias' are also accepted.
+                        In case of a short alias, it will be automatically prefixed with '#' and the homeserver from the default room of matrix-commander (as found in credentials file) will be automatically appended.
 Resolving an alias that does not exist results in an error.
 For each room alias one line will be printed to stdout with the result.
   --room-delete-alias ROOM_DELETE_ALIAS [ROOM_DELETE_ALIAS ...]
                         Delete one or multiple rooms aliases.
 Provide one or multiple room aliases.
 You can have multiple room